fjalanis/fina/frontend/frontend-prd.md

   - Minimum amount: $0.01 (one cent)
   - Maximum amount: Equal to the transaction's imbalance amount
   - Type: The type needed to balance the transaction (credit or debit)
+- **Important**: The UI must calculate transaction balance status from the virtual `isBalanced` property returned by the API, not rely on a stored field

 #### 2.3 Transaction and Entry Line Behavior
 - When all entries from a transaction are removed, the transaction itself should be automatically deleted